 What is Wix Editor X?

-Editor X is Wix’s attempt at attracting more advanced users and web designers.
+Editor X is Wix’s attempt at attracting more advanced users and web designers (similar to Wix code).
 It’s fair to say this is not for beginners or more ambitious do-it-yourself website designers because the jump from the drag and drop editor is considerable.

 Essentially, it enables much deeper customization than the regular drag and drop Wix editor.